ViMiDeveloper/PP-COF/README.md

-# TOS-COF
+# PP-COF
-Terms Of Service for a game called Clans Of Felines [ the game in development ATM... ]
+Privacy Policy for a game called Clans Of Felines [ the game in development ATM... ]